cryptojoks/antofy-docs/docs/tokenomics.md

 It is vital for investors and validators that there are explicit mechanics for the growth of the asset in the long run.
 But in most modern networks, it is not entirely obvious what a coin is secured with, so the main criteria for long-term investments remain the limited supply of the token and the possible popularity of the decentralized system in the future.

 In Antofy, ABN is designed for investment purposes and is directly secured by user activity.
 ABN is a sABN coin printing certificate.
 Its main properties are a constant demand from the system and persistent burning.
-Thus, the more sABN coins are burned as transaction fees, the more must be printed, and the more ABNs will be used for this purpose, part of which will be burned.
+Thus, the more sABN must be printed, and the more ABNs will be used for this purpose, part of which will be burned.

 Thus, even a constant amount of daily transactions will reduce the overall supply of ABN.
 Therefore, both investors and validators benefit from the network activity since it directly reduces the ABN coin supply.